-2. Source of funding of eligible measures All eligible measures for which cofinancing is requested and reimbursment will be claimed are financed by public funds. $\boxtimes yes$ □no 3.
-Additional measures in exceptional and justified cases In the "Guidelines for the Union co-funded veterinary programmes", it is indicated that in exceptional and duly justified cases, additional necessary measures can be proposed by the Member States in their application. you introduced these type of measures in this programme, for each of them, please provide detailed technical justification and also stification of their cost:
+2. Source of fund ing of eligible measures All eligible mea asures for which cofinancing is requested and reimbursment will be claimed are financed by public funds. ⊠ yes \square no 3.
+Additional mea sures in exceptional and justified cases ines for the Union co-funded veterinary programmes", it is indicated that in exceptional and duly justified nal necessary measures can be proposed by the Member States in their application. cases, addition nal necessary measures can be proposed by the Member States in their application. e type of measures in this programme, for each of them, please provide detailed technical justification and also cases, addition nal necessary measures can be proposed by the Member States in their application. e type of measures in this programme, for each of them, please provide detailed technical justification and also cases, addition nal necessary measures can be proposed by the Member States in their application. e type of measures in this programme, for each of them, please provide detailed technical justification and also